weewx/weewx/docs/series_tags.md

 $jsonize($zip($min.start.raw, $rnd($min.data.degree_C.raw, 2), $rnd($max.data.degree_C.raw, 2)))
 ```

-The second argument (`2`, in this example), say to round the results to two decimal digits.
+The second argument (`2`, in this example), says to round the results to two decimal digits.
 This results in

 ```